sammartinoj/Mental-Health-Classification/README.md

 ## Navigating the Repo

 ### Data
 In the data folder, you will find cleaned-output, which is the data we used for all downstream tasks.
+You will also find a folder that contains all of the train-val-test splits for our experiments, as well as an .ipynb file to create unique data splits.
 The scripts used to create cleaned-output can be found in the folder called preprocessing.
 This folder contains scripts for both cleaning and creating the mini-csvs

 ### Statistics
 In the stats folder, you will find a few scripts and a directory for calculating interesting statistics about the data. pos contains the following scripts and files: